blazium-engine/blazium-docs/tutorials/3d/environment_and_post_processing.rst

 Environment and post-processing
 ===============================

-Godot 4 provides a redesigned Environment resource, as well as a new post-processing system with many available effects right out of the box.
+Blazium provides a redesigned Environment resource, as well as a new post-processing system with many available effects right out of the box.

 .. note::